Zwivhuya6132/Library-Management-System-SQL-Project/README.md

 ---

 ## **License**
-This project is licensed under the MIT License.
+This project is licensed under the 440DevHub.